 With the choice increasing by the day, it makes sense to ask what exactly does an eye cream formulated with retinol have to offer that the rest of the pack doesn’t?

 1. It works on fine lines and wrinkles

-“It also stimulates new collagen and elastin production and increases cell turnover,” she continues, “meaning it helps the skin to exfoliate itself more effectively.”
+“It also stimulates new collagen and elastin production, and increases cell turnover,” she continues, “meaning it helps the skin exfoliate itself more effectively.”
 The result?
-Smoother, firmer and more supple skin.
+Smoother, firmer, and more supple skin.